pierDipi/sonarqube-scanner-docker/README.md

 When you run the container it sleeps 2 minutes in order to wait sonarQube server to be up and running.
+(If you have not to wait, then press a SIGINT button)

 Replace `$(pwd)/src` with your directory that you want analyze.